Key Takeaways

 When Is It Permissible to Use Surveillance Cameras in the Workplace?

-When can employers lawfully deploy surveillance cameras within the workplace?
-In Minnesota, employers may use surveillance cameras in areas where there is no reasonable expectation of privacy, such as common workspaces, entrances, and exits.
+In Minnesota, employers may use surveillance cameras in areas where employees have no reasonable expectation of privacy—common workspaces, entrances, and exits—without violating state law.

 What Privacy Expectations Do Employees Have Under Minnesota Law?

-Employee privacy expectations in Minnesota are shaped by a combination of state statutes, court rulings, and workplace norms.
-While employees have a reasonable expectation of confidentiality in personal communications and private spaces, this expectation is limited when it comes to workplace surveillance.
+Employees in Minnesota have a legally recognized reasonable expectation of privacy in personal spaces and private communications—but that expectation is significantly reduced in common work areas and on employer-owned systems.
 Minnesota law balances employee confidentiality with employers’ rights to monitor workplace activities for legitimate business purposes.

 Key factors influencing privacy expectations include: